AguadaC/fastApi-app/README.md

 ![Detail enrollment record view](./resources/web_get_lead_by_id.png)

-But if you. from the home page, click on the form enrollment, you will be able to load an lead with a career and subject.
+But if you, from the home page, click on the form enrollment, you will be able to load an lead with a career and subject.

 ![Form enrollment view](./resources/web_form_page.png).